mstrperson/Processing-Sprite/lessons/teaching_philosophy.md

 ## Preamble

 This document is meant to be read.
 It exists so that any colleague, collaborator, or administrator who picks up a lesson plan, a grading rubric, or a feedback form I've written can understand what I am actually trying to do.
-The principles here describe the practice as it already operates, and they apply consistently across classroom instruction, advisory work, technology integration, and any other role I carry in this school.
+The principles here describe the practice as it already operates, and they apply consistently across classroom instruction, advisory work, my use of tools in the classroom, and any other role I carry in this school.

 I came to this work from the outside in.
 I grew up in the New River Valley of Virginia, first in my family to earn a college degree, trained in Integrative STEM Education at Virginia Tech under Dr. John Wells, and arrived at independent school teaching with nearly twenty years of practice since.
 I say this not as biography for its own sake but because my philosophy is not separable from where it came from.
 Teaching is always a positioned act.
 I know what it costs a person to enter a room where the language, the assumptions, and the unspoken rules were built by someone else — and I teach with that knowledge present.